KeiichiSatoh/netABM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of netABM is to ...
+The goal of netABM is to provide a simple, easy, and flexible framework for newtork agent-based modeling for R. This package is under development.
+Therefore, please do not use this package (yet) for the actual analysis.
+We appreciate any suggestions and comments for developing this package.

+This project for creating an R package is supported by the Japanese Society for the Promotion of Science.

 ## Installation